WhyIsEvery4thYearAlwaysBad/SourceNavMeshOverhauls/README.md

 The map folder should also have a README that links the nav mesh to the map's main page it is for.

+If a specific nav area is modified or an issue is with that area, that area's ID must be shown (via `nav_edit 1`) so that I can locate it.
+Pictures should be used for clumps of nav areas.

 Finally if a map's nav mesh does not need changes, then don't change it's nav mesh.

 ## Testing